 The Pause Live Capture button pauses processing on the current view and charts.
 This button is only enabled in a live capture.
-Additionally, when a view is paused, all data that passes through the interface in the interim is discarded.
+Additionally, when a view is paused, all data that passes through the interface continues to be processed and will be available once the Resume button is clicked.